aowheel/mention/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the mention system in action.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the interactive mention system demo in action.

 ## How It Works